dfitch96/cv-app/README.md

 ## Feature Enhancements
 - Enhance the date formats that are displayed on the resume template
 - Add a print to pdf button
+- Add a feature that allows the user to select from multiple resume templates

 ## Live Demo
 [odin-project-cv-app.netlify.app/](https://odin-project-cv-app.netlify.app/)